elio-1/data-scrapping/README.md

 # Data scrapping :rocket:

-A scrapping project for The Hacking Project
+A scrapping project for <a href='https://www.thehackingproject.org/fr/dashboard'>The Hacking Project</a>

 ----------